daskelly/ase/biased_SNPs/README.md

 be difficult to troubleshoot.
-The second implementation should be significantly faster and easier to troubleshoot, but should be considered a preview release in that it may contain bugs.
+The second implementation should be significantly faster and easier to troubleshoot, but should be considered a preview release in that it may still contain bugs.
 In the longer term development will focus on the JAGS implementation.